Pontprennau Lease Extension - Free Consultation

 A Pontprennau leasehold property depreciates with the years remaining on the lease.

-Pontprennau property with a lease extension is almost the same value as a freehold
+Pontprennau property with a lease extension has roughly the same value as a freehold

 Lender Requirement